Quisui/stanbridge-api/README.md

 # [CI/CD](https://github.com/Quisui/stanbridge-api/blob/master/.github/workflows/laravel.yml)
 At this moment I keep it simple, just run my tests and then we can add a docker build for example

-One test has conflicts with workflow, check image below to see in local env <br />
+One test has conflicts with workflow, check image below to see in local environment, remove the $this->markTestSkipped() to check all tests <br />
 <img width="603" alt="image" src="https://user-images.githubusercontent.com/22399803/236224598-6eb8ca9d-b44c-4ac1-9360-1d1900b426bb.png">

 # Resources not customized at this moment